sahalajosua/Assesment-Test/README.md

 # Assessment Test

 This project is created for the purpose of a technical test.
+_All data used in this project are dummy._

 ## Task 1 - Data and Query Task (Basic)